 –DC Metro Theatre Arts

 Solo performance is Siobhan’s main vessel of creative work.
 She has three full-length solo shows, The Rope in Your Hands, Natural Novice, and Broken Bone Bathtub, all of which have toured nationally across the USA, and globally throughout the UK, Ireland, Japan and the Philippines.
 The Rope in Your Hands received five star reviews at the Edinburgh International Fringe Festival and in Washington, DC., as well as awarded Fringe Crush in St. Louis, MO.
 Natural Novice was awarded Best of the Fest at Charm City Fringe Festival in Baltimore, MD, and also the recipient of the 2014 Fringe Crush award at the St Lou Fringe.
 Both of these two shows have also been presented at universities, where Siobhan pairs the performance with a workshop in storytelling, civic engagement, and activism.
 Broken Bone Bathtub has performed sold out site specific venues all over the world, received an Outstanding Solo Performance Award from The New York Innovative Theatre Foundation, and is named in the Top Ten Shows not to miss by City Pages Minneapolis, Best Performances in 2016 by DC Metro Theatre Arts, and Immersive Theatre Shows to See by The New York Times.
 In 2017, she performed at both the Festival and Summit events for The Future of Storytelling.
 Siobhan has been hailed as a top ten indie theatre artist in Baltimore, St. Louis, and Seattle.
 In 2018, she served as an artistic fellow at The Guild Hall of East Hampton, and wrapped up a 9-city performance run across the west coast, where Broken Bone Bathtub was dubbed one of the best shows in Portland by theatre critic Dennis Sparks, and amongst the top ten “Best in Arts” by the San Francisco Examiner, alongside events at Berkeley Rep and the American Conservatory Theatre.

-As an actor or puppeteer, Siobhan has appeared in various New York venues including the Bowery Poetry Club, Dixon Place, The Bushwick Starr, The Standard Toykraft, The Actors’ Studio, The Living Theatre, and HB studios.
+As an actor and puppeteer, Siobhan has appeared in various New York venues including the Bowery Poetry Club, Dixon Place, The Bushwick Starr, The Standard Toykraft, The Actors’ Studio, The Living Theatre, and HB studios.